carbon-language/carbon-lang/clang/docs/UsersManual.rst

 2. Some source locations are not displayed correctly.
 The front end has a more detailed source location tracking than the locations included in the debug info (e.g., the front end can locate code inside macro expansions).
-However, the locations used by :option:`-Rpass` are translated from debug annotations.
+However, the locations used by `-Rpass` are translated from debug annotations.
 That translation can be lossy, which results in some remarks having no location information.